Evaluating and Presenting Claims for Pain That Is Difficult to Diagnose

 Our law firm works with people throughout British Columbia and Western Canada to help chronic pain sufferers discover the causes of their problems, get access to the most effective treatments available, and recover compensation for any continuing pain problems that we can prove resulted from the negligence of someone else.

-For more information about the ways we can help you if you think that your chronic problems with fibromyalgia or other pain disorders resulted from a motor vehicle accident or other form of negligence, contact Murphy Battista for a free consultation.
+For more information about the ways we can help you if you think that your chronic problems with fibromyalgia or other pain disorders resulted from negligence, contact Murphy Battista for a free consultation.

 Insights